wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

     - Reset the simulation to be back to the initial state
     - Inspect the state of the queue and answer the following questions:
-        - How many compute nodes are currently used by the jobs?
+        - How many nodes are currently used by the jobs?
-    - Submit a job to run *myprogram* asking for as many compute nodes as possible so that your job can run hopefully right now (unless another competing job shows up in the nick of time!)
+    - Submit a job to run *myprogram* asking for as many nodes as possible so that your job can run hopefully right now (unless another competing job shows up in the nick of time!)
     - Inspect the state of the queue.
 Is your job running?

 ---